Select Stocks by Combining Technical and Fundamental Screens

 The technical pattern is very useful in the timing of purchases and sales.
 If the fundamentals are good but the technical pattern is not attractive, the stock is not purchased.
 Though the stock may be a great purchase from a valuation point of view, it is not from a timing point of view.
 We do not want to waste time in great stocks that are not on the move.
 On other occasions the pattern may be attractive, but we will not buy unless the fundamentals have something positive to offer.
 Let me illustrate the reasoning behind the decision process by the use of an example.
 At one time I wanted to buy Apple because the technical configuration of the chart looked very good.
 It had formed what is known as a "cup without a handle" and it broke out above the rim of the "cup" on 8/12/05 with heavy volume.
 Then it had the normal profit-taking sell-off (with declining volume) that follows such moves.
 It fell back to support at 45 (which held and then drove the stock upward again).
 That is when I bought.
 The bounce off of support was my trigger signal.
 However, because of the industry it was in, I was determined not to buy unless there was some fundamental reason (other than the technical reason described above) that it could sustain an upward trend.
 The Valuator showed that it could rise 18.7% before it would reach its historical fair value.
 That is, based on how the market has valued the financials (earnings, etc) of the company in the past, and based on current 6-month forward analyst estimates, the stock could rise 18.7% before reaching what the market considered to be its "fair value."
 Also, The Valuator displayed a star showing that the stock was rising faster than fifty percent of all rising stocks.
 Most of the other valuation models in our reference gave a poor showing for Apple, and its overall valuation ranking was only in the 41st percentile.
 However, the PE-ratio relative to the company’s projected 3 to 5 year earnings growth rate gave a PEG ratio of only .6.
 A reading of 1.0 usually means "fairly priced," but 1.5 is perhaps a more appropriate "fairly priced" reading for technology companies.
 A reading of .6 suggested that Apple was a bargain relative to its earnings growth rate.
 All I wanted was one good fundamental reading to justify a purchase.
 Apple gave me two, so I bought it.
 The stock subsequently climbed from a closing price of $46.89 on 8/31/05 to a closing price of $85.58 on 1/13/06.

 It had a combination of both a good technical setup and two attractive metrics of a fundamental nature.
 The technical pattern showed only that the timing was right for a purchase.
 Short-term traders tend to buy a stock that has a good setup and that has begun to move from that setup as anticipated.
 This creates a momentum surge that attracts others.
 Investors of a fundamental persuasion notice the stock and invest in it because of the fundamentals.
 The fundamentals are what enabled the stock to sustain its "flight" to a much higher valuation.
 If the fundamentals were not there, the stock would likely have declined shortly after its initial surge.
-That would be sufficient for very short-term traders, but those who are looking for a more sustained move should include timely fundamentals in their filtering requirements.
+That would be sufficient for very short-term or intermediate-term traders/investors, but those who are looking for a more sustained move should include timely fundamentals in their filtering requirements.

 Dr. Winton Felt maintains a variety of free tutorials, stock alerts, and scanner results at www.stockdisciplines.com has a market review page at www.stockdisciplines.com/market-review has information and illustrations pertaining to pre-surge "setups" at www.stockdisciplines.com/stock-alerts and information and videos about volatility-adjusted stop losses at www.stockdisciplines.com/stop-losses